nl-design-system/web-component-poc/CONTRIBUTING.md

 - Are there similar component with comparable functionality?
 - Are there specific content guidelines?
 - Are there specific a11y guidelines?
+- Are there variations to this component?
+- Does the component have interactive states (such as hover, focus, disabled)?
+- Does the component have feedback states (such as success, warning, error)?

 #### Review and discuss